Louisette Ighilahriz: Military prison

 Ighilahriz was taken to a military prison at Paradou Hydra where a French Army captain, Jean Graziani, cut her bangs, prodded her wounds with a bayonet and then raped her in her words "with all sorts of objects" to make her talk.
 For months, Ighilahriz was tortured and raped in attempts to make her reveal what she knew about the FLN before finally breaking down in December 1957, telling her captors everything she knew about the FLN.
-During this time, Ighilahriz was not allowed to bath and spent months covered in her own blood, excrement and urine as she was held in a tiny cell.
+During this time, Ighilahriz was not allowed to bathe and spent months covered in her own blood, excrement and urine as she was held in a tiny cell.
 Ighilahriz remembered: "Mon urine s'infiltrait sous la bâche du lit de camp, mes excréments se mélangeaient à mes menstrues jusqu'à former une croûte puante" ("My urine passed through the sheet covering the camp bed, my excrement mixed with my menstrual blood, forming a stinking crust").
 To further degrade her, Ighilahriz was forced to live completely naked during her entire time at the military prison.
 Ighilahriz recalled:"I was lying naked, always naked.
 They would come one, two or three times daily.
 As soon as I heard the sound of their boots in the hallway, I began to tremble.
 Then time became endless.
 The minutes seemed like hours, and the hours like days.
 The hardest thing was handling the first days, to get used to the pain.
 Then one would be detached mentally, as if the body began to float.Massu was brutal, awful.
 Bigeard was not better, but the worst was Graziani.
 It's unspeakable, he was a pervert who took pleasure in torturing.
 It was not human.
 I often yelled at him: "You're not a man if you do not finish me! " And he answered with a sneer: "Not yet, not yet!"
 During these three months, I had one goal: to kill myself, but the worst suffering, is to want at all costs to erase oneself and to not find the means."
 Ighilahriz stated about Captain Jean Graziani: "Mais l'essentiel de ses tortures ne s'exerçaient pas à mains nues.
 Il était toujours armé d'ustensiles pour s'acharner contre mon plâtre" ("But he did not carry out most of his torture with his bare hands.
 He was always armed with implements to attack my plaster cast").